openhearted99/AGN-Variability-Simulations/README.md

 ---

-Parameters describing the broker power-law PSD of the light curve.
+Parameters describing the broken power-law PSD of the light curve.
 The parameters are described with Equation 3 in the paper.

 	A_in=30
 	v_bend_in=2.e-10